aramis-lab/clinica/docs/Pipelines/FLAIR_Linear.md

 - `BIDS_DIRECTORY` is the input folder containing the dataset in a [BIDS](../BIDS.md) hierarchy.
 - `CAPS_DIRECTORY` is the output folder containing the results in a [CAPS](../CAPS/Introduction.md) hierarchy.

+with specific options :

-On default, cropped images (matrix size 169×208×179, 1 mm isotropic voxels) are generated to reduce the computing power required when training deep learning models.
+- `-ui`/`--uncropped_image` : By default, output images are cropped to a **fixed** matrix size of 169×208×179, 1 mm isotropic voxels.
+This allows reducing the computing power required when training deep learning models afterwards.
-Use the option `--uncropped_image` if you do not want to crop the image.
+Use this option if you do not want to get cropped images.

-Finally, it is possible to use [ANTsPy](https://antspyx.readthedocs.io/en/latest/index.html) instead of [ANTs](../Software/Third-party.md#ants) by passing the `--use-antspy` flag.

-!!! note
-    The arguments common to all Clinica pipelines are described in [Interacting with clinica](../Software/InteractingWithClinica.md).
+- `--random_seed` : By default, results are not deterministic.
+Use this option if you want to obtain a deterministic output.
+The value you set corresponds to the random seed used by ANTs.
+This option requires [ANTs](../Software/Third-party.md#ants) version `2.3.0` onwards and is also compatible with [ANTsPy](https://antspyx.readthedocs.io/en/latest/index.html).
+- `--use-antspy` : By default, the pipeline is running with [ANTs](../Software/Third-party.md#ants).
+Use this flag option if you want to use [ANTsPy](https://antspyx.readthedocs.io/en/latest/index.html) instead.

+??? info "Optional parameters common to all pipelines"
+    --8<-- "snippets/pipelines_options.md"

 !!! tip
     Do not hesitate to type `clinica run flair-linear --help` to see the full list of parameters.

 ## Outputs

-Results are stored in the following folder of the [CAPS hierarchy](../../CAPS/Specifications/#flair-linear-affine-registration-of-flair-images-to-the-mni-standard-space): `subjects/<participant_id>/<session_id>/flair_linear` with the following outputs:
+Results are stored in the folder `subjects/<participant_id>/<session_id>/flair_linear` following the [CAPS hierarchy](../../CAPS/Specifications/#flair-linear-affine-registration-of-flair-images-to-the-mni-standard-space) and include the outputs:

 - `<source_file>_space-MNI152NLin2009cSym_res-1x1x1_FLAIR.nii.gz`: FLAIR image affinely registered to the [`MNI152NLin2009cSym` template](https://bids-specification.readthedocs.io/en/stable/99-appendices/08-coordinate-systems.html).
+- `<source_file>_space-MNI152NLin2009cSym_res-1x1x1_affine.mat`: affine transformation estimated with [ANTs](https://stnava.github.io/ANTs/).
 - (optional) `<source_file>_space-MNI152NLin2009cSym_desc-Crop_res-1x1x1_FLAIR.nii.gz`: FLAIR image registered to the [`MNI152NLin2009cSym` template](https://bids-specification.readthedocs.io/en/stable/99-appendices/08-coordinate-systems.html) and cropped.
-- `<source_file>_space-MNI152NLin2009cSym_res-1x1x1_affine.mat`: affine transformation estimated with [ANTs](https://stnava.github.io/ANTs/).
+By default this file will be present but the flag `--uncropped_image` can be used to avoid computing it.

 ## Describing this pipeline in your paper